hazeycode/zig-objcrt/README.md

 # zig-objcrt

-Objective-C Runtime bindings for Zig
+Objective-C Runtime bindings for Zig..

+**NOTE:** I don't have any plans to work on this within the near future.
+Archiving for reference.

 Provides thin API bindings with a little added type-safety and error handling